Coronavirus: Indian cricket legend Sachin Tendulkar in hospital | DW | 02.04.2021

 Indian cricket legend Sachin Tendulkar said on Friday he was in hospital after contracting COVID-19.

-He originally tested positive for the coronavirus on March 27 and said the hospitalization was a precautionary measure.
+He originally tested positive for the coronavirus on March 27 and said the hospitalization was taken as a precautionary measure.

 Tendulkar, who will turn 48 later this month, was previously quarantining at home, suffering mild symptoms.